tkchafin/mpi-bucky/README.md

 ## -----------------------------------

 MPI-BUCKy is a multi-threaded implementation of BUCKy using the OpenMPI message passing interface.
 BUCKy is an open-source program for species tree estimation using Bayesian concordance analysis of multiple genomic loci, free of assumptions regarding the source of discordance among gene trees.
-This

 Please also refer to the original authors' user manual, website  (http://www.stat.wisc.edu/~ane/bucky/), and please cite the following publications if this program is useful to you, to recognize the original authors: